HeikoKramer/webDev/javascript_notes.md

 myStr[0] = "Y";
 // this will result in an error because of the immutability of strings
 // > TypeError: 0 is read-only

+// how to find the last charakter of a string var firstName = "Ada";
+var lastLetterOfFirstName = firstName[firstName.length -1];
+console.log(lastLetterOfFirstName);
+// > a
 ```